chocolatey/docs/input/en-us/guides/organizations/quick-start-guide/certificate-renewal.md

 ### What does this script do?

-- The script will prompt for a $CertificateThumbprint value when run.
+- The script will prompt for certificate thumbprint value.
 Please enter the thumbprint value of the certificate you wish to have the IIS endpoint of Chocolatey Central Management run over.
 - Stops the chocolatey-central-management windows service
 - Removes any existing binding for the site running over port 443.
 - Adds a new IIS binding with the new certificate info.